09 Jan 2022

-The outcomes of COP26 hang in the balance as world leaders aim to accelerate urgent global action to secure net zero by reducing both carbon dioxide and methane emissions by mid-century.
+The outcomes of COP summits aim to accelerate urgent global action to secure net zero by reducing both carbon dioxide and methane emissions by mid-century.
 Equally important is the focus being put on nature and sustainable land use as part of the effort to halt the decline in biodiversity in favour of nature recovery.

 Those local authorities across the UK with mineral resources are increasingly discovering that quarrying operations can help them achieve their ambitions for biodiversity net gain and that the industry is also advancing on its roadmap to net zero.

 Recently the Mineral Products Association (MPA) showcased the mineral product industry’s contribution to nature from across the UK over the last 50 years as a result of quarrying.
 The creation of a range of UK priority habitats in recent years of an area the size of Nottingham will be increased by other new planned projects, which will create an additional area the size of Liverpool.
 This in addition to the planting of one and a half million trees and laying over 100 kilometres of hedgerows in the last 10 years.

 All of this practical action is contributing to nature recovery and nature-based solutions including capturing carbon and managing water.
 This catalogue of achievements has been delivered by the industry and is a best practice example of ‘private money for public goods’ involving no subsidies or support from Government.